All I Ever Knew Was OCD. Now I’m Here to Help People Like Me

 The interview went well, and I was asked if I could start the following week.
 I told them that I already had a full-time job, so I took part-time work at NOCD.
 I got so much satisfaction from helping people get on a path to recovery from OCD that I went full time after a few months.

-I think my role as a teacher has been really helpful in my career as a Peer Advisor at NOCD.
+I think my role as a teacher has been really helpful in my career as a Member Advocate at NOCD.
 I talk with a lot of children and teens because of that experience.
 Also, I know what it’s like to suffer and not have somebody to talk to.
 I love being that person, being able to connect with them, to tell them, “Hey, you’re not alone.
 There are people out there who think like this, who have these thoughts.”

 Mollie is an empath and a feminist.
 She currently lives in Virginia with her partner and their furry friends - two dogs and a cat.
 Traveling (pre-COVID, of course) is one of Mollie's favorite things to do; she loves to explore and find new adventures.
 She also enjoys watching crime documentaries, working on puzzles, and spending time in nature.
 Mollie finds it very fulfilling to raise awareness for OCD and mental health.
 Advocating helps remind others that they are never alone in their suffering and that things can get better!